-Ordinance 2681 applies to approval of applications for land use or development entitlements for new gas station uses in the City that are not complete as of the effective date of this ordinance.
+The moratorium extended pursuant to this ordinance applies to approval of applications for land use or development entitlements for new gas station uses in the City that were not complete as of May 6, 2019.
 The ordinance has no effect on the processing of applications for land use or development entitlements for new gas station uses in the City, except that such applications may not be approved during the moratorium period.
 Subject to the moratorium on approval of applications for land use or development entitlements for new gas station uses, applications for such entitlements will continue to be processed during the moratorium period in accordance with applicable law.